babel/rfcs/rfcs/0000-import-expression-ast-node.md

 }
 ```

-It encourages an incorrect mental model, as developers who may think of `import()` as a function call.
+It encourages an incorrect mental model, as developers may think of `import()` as a function call.
 It is also problematic when we extend the current AST shape to support stage-1 [module attributes](https://github.com/tc39/proposal-module-attributes) (`import(moduleName, attributes)`) since the arguments (`moduleName` and `attributes` respectively) share the same semantics in the AST.

 # Detailed design